Patel-anshj1022/adv-nested-flexbox/README.md

 - **Flexbox Layout**: The project includes a Flexbox container with several items, showcasing advanced alignment and distribution techniques.
 It also features a nested Flexbox container for added complexity.

-- **CSS Grid Layout**: A CSS Grid container is showed which demonstrates item placement, spanning and alignment.
+- **CSS Grid Layout**: A CSS Grid container is showed which demonstrates item placement in a grid-box.
-- **Nested-flexbox-container**: A nested-flexbox-conatainer layout that is designed to fit in a grid-box.
+- **Nested-flexbox-container**: A nested-flexbox-conatainer layout that is designed to demonstrates nested-flex-container.